Video link presentations matters

 Know your settings

 The ambition here is not to give courses in how to use different video services.
 With few exceptions they all provide excellent help files and video instructions.
-Make sure to learn what you need, in particular when it comes to cameras and microphones.
+Make sure to learn what you need, in particular when it comes to setting up your camera, speaker, and microphone.
 Do this before you test, and definitely before you will go live.

 Some browser based services, like vMix Call, are perhaps a little bit tricky when it comes to selecting the right camera and microphone.
 Here are some useful links for: